Join Us! Everyone is welcome. No experience needed- just a desire to raise your voice for change.

 Come Join Us!

-- Consumers and community advocates are very welcome —
+- Individual consumers, consumer or patient groups and community advocates are very welcome —

 - Adults of all ages, races, cultures, genders, abilities and disabilities, family members, caregivers , anywhere you live, work and receive care.

 - Multi-lingual and bi-lingual consumers.
 Help us to use language as an asset, not a barrier.

 - Community advocates, health equity and consumer groups.
 Let's build on your progress and promote your work.

 - No experience needed.
 Just a desire to make change.

 - We will meet via zoom and phone calls.